-57. Regarding the policy framework, the licensee should therefore include a description of the types of customers that are likely to pose a higher than average risk and procedures for dealing with such applications.
+Regarding the policy framework, the licensee should therefore include a description of the types of customers that are likely to pose a higher than average risk and procedures for dealing with such applications.
 High-risk customers should be approved by senior management and stringent documentation, verification and transaction monitoring procedures should be established.
 Applying a risk-based approach, enhanced due diligence for high risk accounts may include, where deemed relevant, and with more frequency than applied for low risk customers:

 - a) An evaluation of the principals;

 - b) A review of current financial statements;

 - c) Verification of the source of funds;

 - d) Verification of source of wealth;

 - e) The conduct of reference checks;

 - f) Checks of electronic databases;

 - g) Review of relevant country assessment reports; and

-- h) Periodic reporting to the Board about high-risk accounts.
+- h) Periodic reporting to the Board about high risk accounts.

-- 58. Types of situations requiring enhanced due diligence include, but are not limited to, the below:
+Types of situations requiring enhanced due diligence include the below:

-7.4.1 Trust Clients & Other Legal Arrangements
+7.4.1 Trust Clients

-59. Licensees should take reasonable measures to obtain information about the true identity of the persons on whose behalf an account is opened or a transaction is conducted.
+Licensees should take reasonable measures to obtain information about the true identity of the persons on whose behalf an account is opened or a transaction is conducted.
 This applies especially if there are any doubts as to whether or not these clients or customers are acting on their own behalf.

-60. At a minimum, the licensee should obtain the following14:
+At a minimum, the licensee should obtain the following9: -

 - a.
-Name of trust;

-- b.
-Nature / type of trust;

-- c.
-Country of establishment;

-- d.
-Identity of the trustee(s), settlor(s), protector(s)/controller(s) or similar person holding

-Anti-Money Laundering/Combating Terrorist Financing Guideline, Revised November 2021 Bank Supervision Department CENTRAL BANK OF BARBADOS power to appoint or remove the trustee and where possible the names or classes of beneficiaries;
+Name of trust: - b.
+Nature / type of trust; - c.
+Country of establishment; - d.
+Identity of the trustee(s), settlor(s), protector(s)/controller(s) or similar person holding power to appoint or remove the trustee and where possible the names or classes of beneficiaries; - e.
+Identity of person(s) with powers to add beneficiaries, where applicable; and - f.
+Identity of the person providing the funds, if not the ultimate settlor.